amit-kumarh/ball-sorting-olgamithm/README.md

 At this point, we have proven that if a 3-partition is solvable, than the accompanying sorting problem is solvable - now we need to prove that that sorting problem is only solvable if the 3-partition is solvable - in other words, there's no way to circumvent the rules and solve the sorting puzzle outside of the 3-partition ruleset/paradigm we have defined for ourseves - for exmaple, we fill one of our tubes by with the balls from only two red tubes.

 This is where using the restricted version of the 3-partition comes in handy!
-By restricting our integer elements to between B/4 and B/2, it ensures that we can only reach our target sum in sets of three - if we only have two elements, and they are both less than half of B, we can't possible reach B. Similarly, if we have 4 elements and they are all over a quarter of B, we will forcibly be higher than B - we must use a set of three elements from our set (or tubes' worth of red balls) to create our target sum.
+By restricting our integer elements to between B/4 and B/2, it ensures that we can only reach our target sum in sets of three - if we only have two elements, and they are both less than half of B, we can't possible reach B. Similarly, if we have 4 elements and they are all over a quarter of B, the sum will forcibly be higher than B - we must use a set of three elements from our set (or tubes' worth of red balls) to create our target sum.

 > You might be thinking - what if I combine red balls from different tubes to circumvent the rules?
 This would indeed not accurately represent the constraints of 3-partition.
 However, this proof is being performed on the water sorting problem - a similar problem to ball sorting except for that the units of water cannot be separated once they are neighboring the way the balls can.
 Source [1] contains additional info for why the BSP and WSP problems have equivalent complexity and can be substituted here.